 A sweeping cascade of ideas, charting the ascendancy of the corporation and the attendant rise of individualism, materialism and antisocial behaviour, alongside the demise of socialism and the social contract.

-Focusing on the UK and western economies, I show how an apparently simple change in the calculation of bosses’ remuneration half a century ago sparked changes in the way companies think and act that have had far-reaching consequences.
+Focusing on the UK and western economies, I show how changes in the way companies think and act have had far-reaching consequences.

-From the 1970s heyday of participatory democracy, through socialism’s collapse and the exploitation of labour, to today’s Brexit debacle, I try to provide clear explanations of the underlying forces at work and give the reader a tool for understanding every day’s events.
+From the 1970s heyday of participatory democracy, through socialism’s collapse and the exploitation of labour, I provide clear explanations of the underlying forces at work and give the reader a tool for understanding every day’s events.
 After reading this book, very little in the news will come as a surprise…

 "I am 25% through and I am gripped!
 Lots to reflect on...
 I am struck by how much more focused on the numbers I have become at work - and how easily I could fall into the trap of forgetting why we founded the firm.
 An important book.
 I will be recommending it widely!"